youssef-mansor/TheAgentCompany/docs/SETUP.md

 <img width="527" alt="Screenshot showing host networking is enabled" src="https://github.com/user-attachments/assets/3db78fee-84f6-482f-a323-cfcb256a9c92" />

 On Windows, you may not see `Use kernel networking for UDP` option.
-Plase ignore it, and make sure you have `Enable host networking` ticked.
+Please ignore it, and make sure you have `Enable host networking` ticked.

 After enabling host networking, please stop and delete all running containers and restart Docker.
 Then you can run the setup script again.